Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Experimental Setup

 For our experiments, we investigate maximum coverage instances based on graphs.
 The $U$ elements consist of the vertices of the graph and for each vertex, we generate a set which contains the vertex itself and its adjacent vertices.
-For the chance constrained maximum coverage problem, we use the graphs frb30-15-01 ($450$ nodes, $17\,827$ edges) and frb35-17-01 ($595$ nodes and $27\,856$ edges) from~\cite{datasetsfrb}.
+Hence, the expected cost of a node $v$ identifying a particular set is $a(v)=1 + deg(v)$ where $deg(v)$ is the degree of $v$ in the given graph.
+For chance-constrained maximum coverage problem, we use the graphs frb30-15-01 ($450$ nodes, $17\,827$ edges) and frb35-17-01 ($595$ nodes, $27\,856$ edges) from~\citet{datasetsfrb}.